-- it 'remains adequate'.
-Where appropriate, we will do high level performance checks on groups of similar permits and target effort on those that need attention. - 2.
-Revising individual permits if necessary.
+- 2. Revising individual permits if necessary.
 Some permits will not require any changes if they already deliver expected levels of performance. - 2.2.6 As such, whilst the review of consents under the Habitats Regulations has been completed, there are ongoing periodic review duties which continue to apply through which the adequacy of environmental permits can be subject to scrutiny.
 It will be for Natural Resources Wales to trigger any such review in respect of the existing permits affecting the Dee catchment.
-In considering the need for a review, and the form it might take, NRW will need to have regard to its own guidance and the statutory obligations imposed upon them by the Environmental Permitting (England and Wales) Regulations 2016. - 2.2.7 When considering the delivery of this DPRMS and any future periodic review, it is relevant to note the general principles established by regulation 66(3) of the Habitats Regulations in respect - 2.2.8 Regulation 66(3) applies when considering the findings of an appropriate assessment undertaken in respect of an existing activity.
+In considering the need for a review, and the form it might take, NRW will need to have regard to its own guidance and the statutory obligations imposed upon them by the Environmental Permitting (England and Wales) Regulations 2016.

+- 2.2.7 When considering the delivery of this DPRMS and any future periodic review, it is relevant to note the general principles established by regulation 66(3) of the Habitats Regulations in respect of the earlier formal review of consents. - 2.2.8 Regulation 66(3) applies when considering the findings of an appropriate assessment undertaken in respect of an existing activity.
 Where adverse effects arise as a consequence of the combined effects of an existing permit and other sources (some of which might not be subject to regulatory control) it is possible to affirm a consent through reliance on future action 'to be taken'.
-Regulation 66(3) and (4) are copied below. - '(3) The decision, or the consent, permission or other authorisation, may be affirmed if it appears to the competent authority reviewing it that other action taken or to be taken by it, or by another authority, will secure that the plan or project does not adversely affect the integrity of the site. - (4) Where that object may be attained in a number of ways, the competent authority or authorities concerned must seek to secure that the action taken is the least onerous to those affected.' - 2.2.9 Whilst regulation 66(4) does not apply as a matter of law, the 'least onerous' principle introduced in regulation 66(4) is potentially of relevance to the DCPRS.
+Regulation 66(3) and (4) are copied below.

+(3) The decision, or the consent, permission or other authorisation, may be affirmed if it appears to the competent authority reviewing it that other action taken or to be taken by it, or by another authority, will secure that the plan or project does not adversely affect the integrity of the site.

+(4) Where that object may be attained in a number of ways, the competent authority or authorities concerned must seek to secure that the action taken is the least onerous to those affected.'

+2.2.9 Whilst regulation 66(4) does not apply as a matter of law, the 'least onerous' principle introduced in regulation 66(4) is potentially of relevance to the DCPRS.
 Where the 'object' of securing the integrity of the SAC through the DCPRS may be attained in a number of ways.
 It is reasonable to seek to secure that the action taken is least onerous to those affected.